careers-forensic-psychologist-990x358-v2

 Step 2: Enroll in an undergraduate program (four years).
 Before getting a graduate education, aspiring forensic psychologists are encouraged to pursue a bachelor’s degree in psychology, forensics, or another relevant field.

-Step 3: Attend an accredited graduate program in forensic, legal, or clinical psychology (four to five years).
+Step 3: Attend an accredited graduate program in forensic, legal, or clinical psychology (two to five years).
 To qualify for professional licensure through the ABPP, candidates must have a doctoral degree.
 To this end, various PhD and doctor of psychology (PsyD) programs are available.
 Aspiring forensic psychologists will complete coursework and clinical practicums as part of these programs.
 In addition, programs typically include an internship or residency component as part of their degree plan.

 The American Psychological Association, the leading accreditation body for graduate psychology programs, provides a list of approved forensic and legal psychology programs, including master’s, PsyD, PhD, and joint program options.